It was a treat to spend a half day with a local photographer in Fes.

 We watched life in the medina and tweaked my settings when we walked through deep shadow and out into bright light, a challenge of photography in the medina.

-As we walked, Omar helped me see who would be happy to be photographed, because they had enough confidence to be in a photo and who would not be happy with that attention.
+As we walked, he helped me see who would be happy to be photographed, because they had enough confidence to be in a photo and who would not be happy with that attention.

 I respected his sensitivity to the local people, particularly when we wanted to photograph a woman of the Amazigh, with her facial tattoos.
-Omar purchased milk for her as an incentive to be photographed, instead of offering her money.
+The local photographer purchased milk for her as an incentive to be photographed, instead of offering her money.
 The transaction pleased her and the photo has certainly pleased me.

 All photos and text by Dotty Danforth